Azure/maximo/README.md

 # Introduction

-This repository provides deployment guidance, scripts and best practices for running IBM Maximo 8.5.0 on OpenShift 4.8.10 using the Azure Cloud.
+This repository provides deployment guidance, scripts and best practices for running IBM Maximo Application Suite (Maximo or MAS) on OpenShift using the Azure Cloud.
+The instruction below have been tested with Maximo 8.5.0 on OpenShift 4.8.

+TODO: Explain Maximo vs Maximo Apps and breakdown in the repo organization

 > 🚧 **WARNING** this guide is currently in early stages and under active development.
 If you would like to contribute or use this right now, please reach out so we can support you.